 Kheseen Formation description.–The Kheseen Fm displays dramatic lithofacies and thickness variability both within outcrop and across the basin, with total thicknesses ranging from 160-170 m in sections in the eastern Khoridol Saridag Range to over 500 m in the central and southern Khoridol Saridag Range and at Eg Gol (fig. 1B).
 In the eastern Khoridol Saridag Range, the basal Kheseen Fm disconformably overlies the Khirvesteg Fm above an erosional surface, and is composed of interbedded black micritic limestone and dolomite mudstone, organic-rich lutite and shale, and phosphatic and silicified hardgrounds and allodapic carbonate (fig. 5B).
-Hardgrounds are laterally continuous for only a few meters, and are typically in close proximity to cm-scale channels that truncate primary bedding features (fig. 5B), cross-stratified channel fills, and allodapic carbonate packages consisting of edgewise breccia, granular packstone, and grainstone (fig. 5D).
+Hardgrounds are laterally continuous for only a few meters, and are typically in close proximity to cm-scale channels that truncate primary bedding features (fig. 5B), cross-stratified channel fill, and allodapic carbonate packages consisting of edgewise breccia, granular packstone, and grainstone (fig. 5D).
 Grainstone beds include phosphatic and siliceous grains and clasts.
-The best-preserved examples of Doushantuo-Pertatataka-type fossils are preserved in this lithofacies, in which individual fossils appear in packstone and grainstone beds (Anderson et al., 2017, 2019).
-Up-section, beds of nodular black chert interrupt the hardground/allodapic carbonate sequence, with stacked 30 cm-thick beds in packages up to 5 m thick.
+The best-preserved examples of Doushantuo-Pertatataka-type fossils are preserved in this lithofacies, in which individual fossils appear as allochems in packstone and grainstone beds (Anderson et al., 2017, 2019).
+Up-section, stacked 30 cm-thick beds of nodular black chert, in packages up to 5 m thick, interrupt the hardground/allodapic carbonate sequence.
 The cherts are superseded by fetid, carbonate-rich shale and thinly bedded lutite with interbedded dolomite grainstone and intraclast conglomerate.
 Up-section, phosphatic material is found primarily as allochems in graded wackestone and grainstone beds.
 Chert and phosphorite allochems within limestone wackestone and grainstone beds decrease in abundance up-section, where micrite with black chert nodules, and laminar grey chert beds become dominant towards the top of the formation.
 Sharp, uneven boundaries are often observed between carbonate and chert horizons.

 In the western Khoridol Saridag Range, Darkhat Valley, and Eg Gol localities, evidence of primary authigenic phosphatic and siliceous deposition is less abundant.
-Instead, fining-upward packages of grainstone, packstone, and wackestone with phosphatic and siliceous allochems are dominant, and are infrequently punctuated by fetid limestone packstone and wackestone beds containing domal stromatolites and thrombolitic reefs (fig. 5C).
+Instead, fining-upward packages of grainstone, packstone, and wackestone with phosphatic and siliceous allochems dominate, and are infrequently punctuated by fetid limestone packstone and wackestone beds containing domal stromatolites and thrombolitic reefs (fig. 5C).
 These limestone sequences are superseded by a dolomite interval consisting of laminated micrite, domal stromatolites, and oomicritic wackestone and grainstone.
 In these localities, a 1–6 m-thick bed of black to maroon-red chert is often found at the top of the Kheseen Fm.
 The chert bed is largely textureless, and sharply bounded, both above and below, by dolomite wackestone or grainstone.

 At Kheseen Gol in the eastern Khoridol Saridag Range, the reworked allodapic carbonates of the uppermost Kheseen Fm are interspersed with siliciclastic deposits: the top of the Kheseen Fm is marked by an influx of siliciclastic material, including a 10-12m thick, cobble-to-boulder clast, matrix-supported conglomerate with an erosive base (fig. 5E).